Tree Pollen

 • Coughing and throat irritation

-• Itchy skin or hives in some individuals
+• Itchy skin or hives in some people

-Many individuals with tree pollen allergies experience Oral Allergy Syndrome (OAS), characterized by itching or swelling of the mouth and throat after consuming certain raw fruits, vegetables, or nuts.
-This occurs because proteins in some foods are similar to those in tree pollen.
-Birch pollen allergies, for example, commonly cross-react with apples, pears, cherries, hazelnuts, and carrots.
-Cooking these foods typically reduces or eliminates the reaction.
+Many people with tree pollen allergies experience Oral Allergy Syndrome (OAS) — itching or swelling of the mouth and throat after eating certain raw fruits, vegetables, or nuts.
+This happens because proteins in some foods resemble those in tree pollen.
+Birch allergies, for example, commonly cross-react with apples, pears, cherries, hazelnuts, and carrots.
+Cooking these foods usually reduces or eliminates the reaction.

 Typical Pollination Period

-Tree pollen seasons vary by species and geographic location:
+Tree pollen seasons vary by species and location:

-• United Kingdom: Tree pollen season typically occurs from February to June, with hazel and alder starting earliest
+• United Kingdom: February to June, with hazel and alder starting earliest

-• United States: Many trees release pollen in spring, starting as early as January in southern regions and extending into May or June in northern areas
+• United States: Spring for most trees, starting as early as January in the South and extending into May or June in the North

-• Europe: In central and northern Europe, early-pollinating trees such as hazel and alder can release pollen from December to April
+• Europe: Early-pollinating trees like hazel and alder can release pollen from December to April

 Geographic Distribution

-• Urban areas: Cities typically have a mix of native and ornamental trees that can contribute to pollen levels
+• Urban areas: Cities typically have a mix of native and ornamental trees contributing to pollen levels

-• Rural areas: Forests and woodlands with high tree densities can lead to significant pollen exposure during pollination periods
+• Rural areas: Forests and woodlands with high tree density can mean significant pollen exposure during pollination

-• Coastal regions: Areas near the seashore may experience lower pollen levels due to offshore winds, though this varies by location
+• Coastal regions: Areas near the sea may have lower pollen levels due to offshore winds, though this varies

-• Consider allergy testing to identify specific tree allergens
+• Consider allergy testing to identify which trees affect you

 Learn More